 (e) Compilation of success and failed cases in agency governance;

-(f) Direct observation of goings on at service perimeters (e.g., at a passport/vehicle licensing office) to capture wasteful/time-consuming processes and motions and the service delivery agents’ attitudes to ‘customers’); and
+(f) Direct observation of goings on at service perimeters (e.g., at a passport/vehicle licensing office) to capture wasteful/time-consuming processes and motions, along with the service delivery agents’ attitudes to ‘customers’); and

 (g) Any other methodology likely to generate reliable data on agency governance.

 Agency governance was identified as a distinct field in a paper presented at a meeting of the Pan African Conference of Public Service Ministers (Balogun, 2003).
 However, it is only recently that it began to receive the attention of African governments and public service leaders.
 Hopefully, our knowledge of the subject will grow as empirical studies yield valuable data on agency processes, practices, and culture.

 Balogun, M J, 2003, ‘Performance Management and Agency Governance for African Development: Search for Common Cause on Excellence in the Public Service’, DPMF Occasional Paper No. 9, (Addis Ababa: Development Policy Management Forum)